 As our research continued, so did our intrigue about the whole state.
 There were so many beautiful locations, beaches, towns and cities.
 One day, Sukh just suggested a road trip.
 ‘Why limit ourselves to just one or two areas?
 Why not stop a day or two in each place that appeals to us?’

 He said we could be like the Griswolds with obviously a lot less drama!
 (You will know what I mean if you’ve seen any of the Chevy Chase movies).

 It’s not difficult to get those first feelings of excitement bubbling away in my stomach.
 As soon as you mention the word ‘holiday’ I can feel those butterflies.
 But a road trip sounded like a challenge – one that I wanted to explore.
 It might work out, it might not but I sure as hell wanted to give it a good go.

 And so we grew our shortlist, adding places that we felt were a must.
 We knew nothing of these areas and had never even heard of some of them.
 Before now, I thought Venice and Naples were only places in Italy.
 But Google showed us the way.

 There was Sanibel Island, St Petersburg, Fort Myers.
 We looked up each place that had some appeal for us – whether it was a beautiful beach, known for it’s food, or whether there were family-friendly activities.

 One of the places Sukh was keen on visiting was Tampa – and that was solely because he wanted to drop in to Hulk Hogan’s Beach restaurant.
 As a wrestling fan, this was a must-see, must-do for him.
 So it went on to our shortlist.

-Planning had to be meticulous.
+We had to be meticulous with our planning.
 We needed to know how long we wanted to stay in each locale, what we wanted to do there, what time we would need to set off for a new town, how long the drive would be and where we wanted to stay.